 “Well, Mum,” Charlie said.
 “You’d think that you if anyone should know this, considering you’ve gone through it quite a few times, but this could take up to ten hours.”

 “Are you serious?”
 Ron exclaimed in shock.
 “Then why did we rush here?
 We could have eaten something…”

 “It can take hours,” Hermione said.
 “But it can be also be really quick.
 My parents barely made it to the hospital when I was born.”

 Ron was just about to open his mouth to respond when the bearded healer returned, this time with Bill in tow.
 His face lit up when he saw his family gathered in the waiting room.

 “How are you doing in there?”
 Mrs Weasley asked impatiently when he didn’t say anything.

 “No,” Bill said.
 His voice cracked with emotion as he continued: “Fleur just gave birth to a little girl.
 To a Victoire.”

-This caused quite a stir in the waiting room.
-Mrs Weasley burst into tears – “They’re tears of joy, Arthur!” she sobbed when her husband tried to comfort her – Ginny jumped forward and threw her arms around her brother’s waist, and even Ron seemed to be moved.
+This caused quite the stir in the waiting room.
+Mrs Weasley burst into tears – “They’re tears of joy, Arthur!” she sobbed when her husband tried to comfort her – Ginny jumped forwards and threw her arms around her brother’s waist, and even Ron seemed to be moved.
 Everyone took turns in congratulating Bill, and then they followed him through a long corridor and into Fleur’s room.
 The new mother looked exhausted, but happy, and as beautiful as ever despite the fact that her blonde hair was dripping with sweat, and dark rings flanked her eyes.
 The child that was lying in her arms was so incredibly small, with only a few strays of fair hair on the top of her head, and a glow beneath her skin that could only be a result of her Veela genes.

 “How did you pick her name?”
 Audrey asked.